BenjaminPelletier/CarND-Traffic-Sign-Classifier-Project/README.md

 | Fully connected		| Outputs 43-length vector       									| 3655 |
 | Softmax				| Produces probabilities for each of the 43 classes        									|

-####3.
-Describe how you trained your model.
+#### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 I trained my model using an Adam optimizer with learning rate 0.001 over 50 epochs with a batch size of 64.
-I tried modifying these values somewhat between hyper iterations, but these values qualitatively seemed to produce the fastest and most reliable convergence.
+I tried modifying these value somewhat between hyper iterations, but these values qualitatively seemed to produce the fastest and most reliable convergence.

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
+#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of 99.9%
+* training set accuracy of 99.8%
-* validation set accuracy of 95.6%
+* validation set accuracy of 97.0%
-* test set accuracy of 94.4%
+* test set accuracy of 94.8%

+However, these exact numbers vary somewhat (up to a little over 1 percentage point on validation) when I rerun the training, as I've done a few times to make sure everything is still fully reproducible after making some changes to the notebook structure.

-I chose to use the LeCun architecture for classifying MNIST handwriting samples as a base architecture.
+I chose to use the LaCun architecture for classifying MNIST handwriting samples as a base architecture.
 I believed it would be relevant because it also is intended to classify small images based on key features in those images (and also because the Udacity lessons suggest it as a starting point).

 I originally modified this architecture to accept 3-channel RGB images because I figured hue would be an important clue in classifying the images.
 I considered preprocessing to HSV, but discarded that idea because the cyclic hue would be difficult to use properly at its modulus point.
 Unfortunately, this modified architecture produced only high 70's percent validation accuracy despite training accuracy of nearly 100%.
 I diagnosed the problem as overfitting and therefore added dropout to the fully-connected layers.
 This did not improve the results substantially, so I tried also adding dropout to the convolutional layers.
 This did not improve the results either, so I added L2 regularization to the loss function.
 This failed to improve the results substantially as well.

-At this point, I referred to the LeCun paper linked in the lesson and found that they decomposed the image into YUV, so I tried that preprocessing step instead of the dropout and regularization.
+At this point, I referred to the LaCun paper linked in the lesson and found that they decomposed the image into YUV, so I tried that preprocessing step instead of the dropout and regularization.
 Again, this failed to produce substantially better results.
 Finally, I selected only the Y channel to preprocess the input images to grayscale.
 This improved results noticeably, but not yet sufficiently.
 I re-added dropout on the fully-connected layers and this yielded results of the desired quality.

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

 Here are five German traffic signs that I found on the web: